 yoga mat bags

-Once you’ve chosen the perfect yoga mat, you might like to purchase a yoga mat bag to hold your yoga mat and any other equipment you might need to carry.
+Once you’ve chosen the perfect yoga mat, you might like to purchase a yoga mat bag to hold your yoga mat and any other equipment and accessories you might need to carry.
 We stock a large range of mat bags, carry bags and hold alls.
 Read on for further details and information...

 - Size- firstly, you’ll need to make sure that the bag you’re choosing will accommodate your yoga mat when it is rolled up and ready to go.
 Do you need it to carry just your mat, or do you carry other things too?
 If you need a bag that will carry yoga bricks, blocks, straps, a blanket etc, you may need to opt for a ‘hold-all’ style bag, this choice will offer you the best space to carry all of your equipment plus a change of clothes and toiletries for example.
 It is important that you are able to slide your mat easily into your bag, the last thing you need after a relaxing yoga class, is to be struggling to fit your yoga mat into your bag!
 If you have an extra-long yoga mat, you’ll need a mat bag to fit it.
 If you just want to carry your yoga mat, a more compact bag might be a good choice.